p1tsi/triangleDB_unmunge_strings/README.md

 # triangleDB_unmunge_strings
-A very simple python script that let's you "unmunge" hex strings from TriangleDB iOS spyware
+A very simple python script that lets you "unmunge" hex strings from TriangleDB iOS spyware